Bellarmine Institutional Assistance

 Career Pathways Scholarship Program

-With a grant of nearly $1 million from the National Science Foundation (NSF), Bellarmine University is creating a scholarship program to recruit high-achieving students into the STEM disciplines of computer engineering, computer science, mathematics and data science.
-The STEM Career Pathways Scholarship program will award annual scholarships of $7,200 each to two groups of 11 academically talented students for four years.
+With a grant of nearly $1 million from the National Science Foundation (NSF), Bellarmine University offers a scholarship program to recruit high-achieving students into STEM disciplines including computer engineering, computer science, mathematics, and data science.
+The STEM Career Pathways Scholarship program awards annual scholarships of $7,200 each to two groups of 11 academically talented students for four years.
 You must apply separately for this scholarship by February 1st.
-If you are chosen for this award, you will be notified.
+Selected recipients will be notified directly.

 Century Scholars Scholarship Program

-Bellarmine has created a program to develop a pathway to Bellarmine for high-achieving college-bound students who attend eight local high schools: Butler Traditional High School, Central High School, Doss High School, Iroquois High School, Seneca High School, The Academy at Shawnee, Waggener High School, Western High School.
-This award is available for a maximum of 8 semesters of full-time enrollment if a student maintains the scholarship program requirements.
-To be considered, you are strongly encouraged to submit both your application to Bellarmine and the separate scholarship application by our priority deadline of January 15th.
+Bellarmine has created a program to develop a pathway to Bellarmine for high-achieving college-bound students from eight local high schools: Butler Traditional High School, Central High School, Doss High School, Iroquois High School, Seneca High School, The Academy at Shawnee, Waggener High School, and Western High School.
+Available for a maximum of 8 semesters of full-time enrollment if a student maintains the scholarship program requirements.
+To be considered, submit your application to Bellarmine by the priority deadline of January 15th.
 For more information, contact Joshua O.D.
 Williams at 502.272.8136 or jwilliams4@bellarmine.edu.

 Lincoln Foundation - Whitney M. Young Scholarship Program

-Bellarmine University and the Lincoln Foundation's Whitney M. Young Scholars Program have partnered to make available The Whitney M. Young Scholars Award.
-This award is combined with federal and state scholarships and grants (PELL, SEOG, CAP, KTG and KEES) to cover full Bellarmine tuition not including room and board or fees.
-This award is available for a maximum of 8 semesters of full-time enrollment and students must maintain at least a 2.0 GPA.
-To be considered, you are strongly encouraged to submit both your application to Bellarmine and the separate scholarship application by our priority deadline of January 15th.
+Bellarmine University and the Lincoln Foundation's Whitney M. Young Scholars Program have partnered to offer The Whitney M. Young Scholars Award.
+This award combines with federal and state scholarships and grants (PELL, SEOG, CAP, KTG, and KEES) to cover full Bellarmine tuition (excluding room, board, and fees).
+Available for a maximum of 8 semesters of full-time enrollment with a minimum 2.0 GPA requirement.
+To be considered, submit your application to Bellarmine by the priority deadline of January 15th.
 For more information, contact Joshua O.D.
 Williams at 502.272.8136 or jwilliams4@bellarmine.edu.

 Trustee Scholarship

-Bellarmine awards a $1,500 annual scholarship to incoming first-year students who complete an official campus visit and file their FAFSA before may 1st.
+Bellarmine awards a $1,500 annual scholarship to incoming first-year students who complete an official campus visit and file their FAFSA before May 1st.
 This award is renewable for 4 years of undergraduate enrollment.
-To qualify you must visit campus, and file FAFSA, this award will be reflected in your comprehensive award upon receipt of the FAFSA.
+To qualify, you must visit campus and file your FAFSA.
+This award will be reflected in your comprehensive award upon receipt of the FAFSA.

 Other Bellarmine Scholarships